vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 $ vespa deploy --wait 300 app
 </pre>
 </div>
-Adding a new field, does not require any restart but we need to populate the popularity field:
+Adding a new field does not require any restart, but we need to populate the popularity field:

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>